Classic Motorcycle Build

 Harley 45 Drivetrain

 Harley 45 transmissions are different than big flathead and big-twin units; they have the output shaft and chains on opposite sides.
-Servi-car transmissions have a reverse gear, and also use a different kickstart extension and side-cover than 45 solo models.
+Servi-car transmissions have also reverse gear, and use a different kickstart extension and side-cover than 45 solo models.

 Servi-car transmission